 Driving value through in-house legal functions

-In June 2024, Blake Morgan hosted two roundtable events for General Counsels (GCs) within our Counsel+ network.
+In June 2024, Blake Morgan hosted two roundtable events for General Counsel (GCs) within our Counsel+ network.
 The focus of the roundtables was on ‘driving value through in-house legal functions’.
 Leading the discussion was Blake Morgan’s Partner Oliver Storey-Harris, joined by Partners Penny Rinta-Suksi and Gemma Spiceley.

 The exclusive sessions, which brought together GCs and senior legal counsel from varying businesses, public sector organisations and sectors provided a thought-provoking discussion on how to ensure the legal function in an organisation adds maximum value, facilitates better commercial decision making and attracts and retains in-house talent.